It's here! Browse the 2024 Penguin Christmas gift guide

 Read on your phone

-We know it sounds counterintuitive, phones being the agents of distraction and often the biggest enemy of some uninterrupted reading time, but Penguin author Megan Nolan shared this tip with us last year and it's too good not to pass on.
-Like many of us, Nolan uses her phone a little more than she'd like, "So I decided I would start reading on my phone; I use Kindle on my phone," she explains.
-"So that when I have the habit of having my phone in my hand, I'll be reading instead."
-So simple, but so effective!
-For extra concentration points, switch your phone onto airplane mode or greyscale mode, and enjoy some beneficial screentime.
+We know it sounds counterintuitive, with phones being the agents of distraction and often the biggest enemy of some uninterrupted reading time, but Penguin author Megan Nolan shared this tip with us last year and it's too good not to share.
+Like many of us, Nolan uses her phone a little more than she'd like, "So I decided I would start reading on my phone; I use Kindle on my phone," she explains, "so that when I have the habit of having my phone in my hand, I'll be reading instead."
+So simple, yet so effective!
+For extra concentration points, switch your phone onto airplane mode or greyscale mode, and enjoy some beneficial screen time.

 Start the day right

 What's the first thing you do when you wake up?
 If you find yourself reaching for your phone to find out what the time is, and are still scrolling 20 minutes later, this one's for you: pick up a book instead.
-As our very own Indira Birnie explained last year, starting the day with reading can be life-changing.
+As Penguin contributor Indira Birnie explained last year, starting the day with reading can be life-changing.
 "In my desperation to overcome the dreaded reading rut, I took drastic measures (well, drastic for me), forcing myself out of a slumber as soon as my alarm went off and vowing to spend at least 15 minutes reading every morning.
 I made it easier for myself by turning to my comfort reads: classic crime or other escapism-inducing fiction with plots so gripping that they're hard to put down – even if it means waking up early to get your fix."

 Musician Lucy Dacus also reads in the morning, and told us of her elaborate literary routine before she gets out of bed: "In the morning, before I let myself leave my room, I read one poem or one essay.
 And then if I want to keep going, I'll read a book, but definitely one poem every morning.
 It's just really accessible; you get to finish it.
 And that kind of fuels you up to read a whole essay, which may fill you up to just, like, read a whole book.
 So I love doing that."